 - To have the safety and welfare of you and your family considered when selling bail and pretrial release conditions

 - To prevent the disclosure of information or records that could be used to locate or harass you or your family or which could disclose your confidential or privileged information.
-To prevent disclosure email your request to email@example.com, or ask the responding deputy to prevent the disclousre.
+To prevent disclosure submit your request here: Confidentialy Request , or ask the responding deputy or your advocate to prevent the disclosure.